-- Membranes are static sheets, they are held together by weak hydrophobic interactions. - The lipids and proteins both move laterally although the lipids move much more freely. - Furthermore some proteins do not move at all because they locked into place by the ECM and cytoskeleton.
+- Membranes are static sheets, they are held together by weak hydrophobic interactions. - The lipids and proteins both move laterally although the lipids move much more freely.

 The Fluidity of Membranes

 - Membrane fluidity is directly correlated with temperature. - The higher the temperature the more fluid the membrane - The type of fatty acid tails in the phospholipids also effect fluidity - Membrane fluidity is important because it effects membrane permeability